parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Motivation and significance

-Previous papers have focused on how to efficiently allocate resources for large parameter sweeps on various infrastructures \parencite{casanova_apples_2000,abramson_high_2000,wilson_launcher:_2014}. parasweep does not incorporate any special scheduling strategies, but supports a number of cluster and grid schedulers through DRMAA (see below).
+Previous papers have focused on how to efficiently allocate resources for large parameter sweeps on various infrastructures \cite{casanova_apples_2000,abramson_high_2000,wilson_launcher_2014}. parasweep does not incorporate any special scheduling strategies, but supports a number of cluster and grid schedulers through the Distributed Resource Management Application API (DRMAA), a standardized interface for communicating with job schedulers.
 Several tools have also been developed specifically for parameter sweep applications.
-One such tool, Nimrod \parencite{abramson_high_2000}, is only available for grid systems.
-ILab \parencite{yarrow_advanced_2000,devivo_comparison_2001} used a similar concept of input file templates for parameter sweeping.
+One such tool, Nimrod \cite{abramson_high_2000}, is only available for grid systems.
+ILab \cite{yarrow_advanced_2000,devivo_comparison_2001} used a similar concept of input file templates for parameter sweeping.
 Besides not being publicly available, this tool was less general than parasweep in the types of sweeps and the schedulers supported.
-The more recent preconfig \parencite{nedelec_preconfig:_2017} is a tool for generating configuration files, but is limited in the types of sweeps, and does not handle dispatching or post-processing.
-Tools such as GNU Parallel \parencite{tange_gnu_2011} and Slurm or PBS job arrays, while not designed solely for parameter sweeps, are sometimes used to facilitate them by automating the process of running the simulations with the different parameter values in parallel.
+The more recent preconfig \cite{nedelec_preconfig_2017} is a tool for generating configuration files, but does not handle dispatching or post-processing.
+Tools such as GNU Parallel \cite{tange_gnu_2011} and Slurm or PBS job arrays, while not designed solely for parameter sweeps, are sometimes used to facilitate them by automating the process of running the simulations with the different parameter values in parallel.
 However, these tools require the parameters to be passed through command-line arguments, which necessitates parsing within the model software.
 Moreover, those relying on job arrays only work with their respective schedulers.
 None of the tools in the latter group supports different types of parameter sweeps, keeps records of the parameters used, or facilitates post-processing.
+Thus parasweep, unlike previous tools, provides a complete cross-platform solution for generating, dispatching in parallel, and post-processing parameter sweeps, relying on a simple template-based system.

 Throughout the paper, we refer to the program on which we run a parameter sweep as the \emph{model}, a particular assignment of values to each of the parameters as a \emph{parameter set}, a single run of the model with a particular parameter set as a \emph{simulation}, and the collection of all the simulations as the \emph{sweep}.